AndreaFalanti/popnas/README.md

 If **--save** flag is specified, it will instead save all slides into 'plot_slides' folder, inside the log folder provided as -p argument.

-If regressor_testing and/or controller_testing scripts have been run on data contained in selected log folder, also their output plots will be visualized in additional slides at the end.
+If regressor_testing and/or controller_testing scripts have been run on data contained in selected log folder, their plots will be appended in additional slides.

 ### Tensorboard
 Trained CNNs have a callback for saving info to tensorboard log files.
 To access the training data associated to all neural networks sampled during the search process, run the command:
 ```
-tensorboard --logdir {path_to_log_folder}/tensorboard_cnn --port 6096
+tensorboard --logdir {path_to_log_folder}/tensorboard_cnn
 ```
 In each tensorboard folder it's also present the model summary as txt file, to have a quick and simple overview of its structure.